Table of Contents

 - Frost Consideration: In regions prone to late frosts, select a site that offers some protection, such as near buildings or under taller trees, to shield hydrangeas from frost damage.

 - Heat Exposure: In hotter climates, providing afternoon shade helps protect hydrangeas from excessive heat, preventing wilting and sunburn.
+If you live in a high-temperature region, check out how to care for hydrangeas in extreme heat for expert guidance.

 Selecting the optimal site for your hydrangeas involves careful consideration of light exposure, soil conditions, moisture levels, and protection from environmental factors.
 By addressing these elements, you can create an environment where your hydrangeas will flourish, rewarding you with their stunning blooms and lush foliage.